RazumAI-ch/genai-recipe-audit-benchmark/README.md

 # 🧪 GenAI Recipe Audit Benchmark

-A benchmark to evaluate how well Generative AI models (e.g. GPT-4o, Claude, Gemini, Mistral, LLaMA, etc.) are able to identify and classify ALCOA+ deviations.
+A benchmark to evaluate how well Generative AI models are able to identify and classify ALCOA+ deviations.
 A **diverse mix of models** are evaluated including:
 - Proprietary closed-source LLMs (e.g., OpenAI GPT-4o, Gemini, Claude)
 - Open-source foundation models (e.g., Mistral, LLaMA)
 - **Our own LoRA-trained variants** fine-tuned on structured GxP data